PT69-5 PT69-5A 6809 Single Board Computer

 This replacement for mechanical hard drives is faster than any of the 80's vintage MFM drives connected to a Western Digital WD1002HDO controller board.
 FLEX boots almost instantly.

 The 80's method of controlling hard drives was to connect an MFM hard drive to a Western Digital WD1002HDO-xx controller.
-This controller was connected to the PT69-5 though a 40 conductor cable to the WD1002 controller PORT J11.
+This controller was connected to the PT69-5 through a 40 conductor cable to the WD1002 controller PORT J11.
 MFM hard drives of the time were relatively slow and very small.
 In the 80's the first hard drive systems sold by Peripheral Technology were between 5 and 8 MB in storage size and were relatively slow.
 However they seemed very fast when compared with floppy transfers.
 FLEX generally took a few seconds to boot compared to the apparent instant boot from an SD memory card.
-These systems were support by PTMON V1.3W to V1.4 which was the last version of PTMON until V1.5 which was written in 2021.
+These systems were supported by PTMON V1.3W to V1.4 which was the last version of PTMON until V1.5 which was written in 2021.

 Downloads

-PT69-5 Manuals and Sales Brochure
+PT69-5/A Manuals and Sales Brochures:

 Click Here to download PT69-5 User Manual